google/WebFundamentals/src/content/en/updates/2018/08/watch-video-using-picture-in-picture.md

 </pre>

 The video element behaves the same whether it is in Picture-in-Picture or
 not: events are fired and calling methods work.
-It reflects change of states in the Picture-in-Picture window (such as play, pause, seek, etc.) and it is also possible to change state programmatically in JavaScript.
+It reflects changes of state in the Picture-in-Picture window (such as play, pause, seek, etc.) and it is also possible to change state programmatically in JavaScript.

 ### Exit Picture-in-Picture {: #exit-pip }

-But why stop there?
-Let's make our button toggle entering and exiting Picture-in-Picture.
+Now, let's make our button toggle entering and exiting Picture-in-Picture.
 We first have to check if the read-only object `document.pictureInPictureElement` is our video element.
 If it isn’t, we send a request to enter Picture-in-Picture as above.
 Otherwise, we ask to leave by calling `document.exitPictureInPicture()`, which means the video will appear back in the original tab.
 Note that this method also returns a promise.

     ...
     try {